t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ## Files

 tRPC requires quite a lot of boilerplate that `create-t3-app` sets up for you.
-Let's go over the files that are generated for you:
+Let's go over the files that are generated:

 ### `pages/api/trpc/[trpc].ts`